 -

-Walking tour of the Heart of Tel Aviv - Explore Lev Ha'ir, the Heart of the City, where the first roots of Tel Aviv were planted in 1909.
-Lev Hair contains some of Tel Aviv’s most beautiful buildings, being at the center of the UNESCO designated “White City” known for its Bauhaus, Eclectic, and International Style architecture.
-The area is densely populated, rooted in history, and with a glance towards the future with impressive skyscrapers, and a high concentration of start-up companies.
-Bordered by Habima Theater in the north and Florentin and Neve Tzedek in the south, Lev Ha’ir is a gateway to almost every district in the city.
-Lev Ha'ir is a cultural hub, filled with galleries, restaurants and parks.
+Walking tour of the Heart of Tel Aviv - Explore Lev Ha’ir ("the heart of the city") where the first roots of Tel Aviv were planted in 1909.
+This neighborhood contains some of Tel Aviv’s most beautiful buildings and sits at the center of the White City of Tel Aviv, renowned for its Bauhaus, Eclectic, and International Style architecture.
+Dense with history yet always looking ahead, the area blends historic streets with impressive skyscrapers and a thriving concentration of start-up companies.
+Bordered by Habima Theater to the north and the neighborhoods of Florentin and Neve Tzedek to the south, Lev Ha’ir serves as a gateway to nearly every district of the city.
+Today it remains a vibrant cultural hub, filled with galleries, restaurants, and leafy urban parks.

 -